Performance Assessment Strategies for Language Model Applications in Healthcare: Model-based Evaluation

 \subsection{Description}

-MAEs can be implemented in different GenAI applications including evaluation, alignment, retrieval, and reasoning tasks \cite{li2024generation}.
-MAE has been applied to replicate human preference, determine the accuracy of results, detect hallucinations, and provide scores for metrics such as reliability, faithfulness, or robustness.
+MAEs can be implemented in different LM applications including evaluation, alignment, retrieval, and reasoning tasks \cite{li2024generation}.
+MAEs have been applied to replicate human preference, determine the accuracy of results, detect hallucinations, and provide scores for metrics such as reliability, faithfulness, or robustness.
 The MAE mechanism can also be implemented into agentic implementations or reasoning tasks to improve the model's output \cite{gu2024survey, li2024llms}.
 Some examples of MAE applications include G-Eval \cite{liu2023g}, LLM Evaluation \cite{chiang2023can}, and a panel of LLM evaluators \cite{verga2024replacing}.

+LLM-RadJudge uses a large language model (LLM) to evaluate errors within a radiology report \cite{wang2024llm}.
+Wang et al. were able to demonstrate that for identifying number of errors between a pair of radiology reports, a fine-tuned BioMistral-7B model achieved a Kendall's tau of 0.75 against a panel a 6 readers, which is within the variability of those readers on that dataset (0.74-0.82) \cite{wang2024llm}.
+VeriFact describes the use of an MAE within a retrieval implementation to assess brief hospital course summaries\cite{chung2025verifact}.
+At the sentence-level assessment for LLM-written summaries, VeriFact achieves 93\% agreement with the reference standard for a 3-label task of whether a sentence was "Supported," "Not Supported," and "Not Addressed" by facts.
+This agreement is higher compared to the 85\% agreement among individual readers, yet both VeriFact and humans have lower agreement rates for human-written summaries of 67\%.

-In radiology, LLM-RadJudge uses an LLM to evaluate errors within a radiology report \cite{wang2024llm}.
-VeriFact describes the use of an MAE within a retrieval implementation to assess brief hospital course summaries \cite{chung2025verifact}.
-GREEN by Ostmeier et al. describes the use of an LLM to assess the factual correctness and errors in a radiology report \cite{ostmeier2024green}.
-In addition, Schmidt et al. assess the performance of LLMs to detect speech recognition errors in dictated radiology reports \cite{schmidt2024generative}.
+GREEN by Ostmeier et al. describes the use of an LLM to assess the factual correctness and errors in a radiology report achieving a Kendall's tau of 0.63, which is within the range of mean expert correlations (0.48-0.64) for fine-grained error counts\cite{ostmeier2024green}.
+In addition, Schmidt et al. assess the performance of LLMs to detect speech recognition errors in dictated radiology reports\cite{schmidt2024generative}.
+Studying a model's ability to detect internal inconsistencies, word omissions, nonsense phrases, and other error types within a report, they found that GPT-4 had an F1-score of 87\% and 94\% for clinically and not clinically significant errors, respectively.
+This was the best performing model among the four they tested in a dataset with strong inter-rater agreement.

-\subsection{Advantages and limitations}
+\subsection{Advantages and Limitations}